Alexander Pol

 Alexander Nikolayevich Pol (Александр Николаевич Поль; 20 August 1832 – 26 July 1890) was a Russian archaeologist, geologist, ethnographer and businessman of Baltic German descent.
-He is most well-known for discovering Kryvbas, a major iron ore region of Eastern Europe.
+He is best-known for discovering Kryvbas, a major iron ore region of Eastern Europe.

 Biography

-Alexander Pol was born into a noble family of Baltic German descent, in Maloaleksandrovka, Verkhnedneprovsky Uyezd, Yekaterinoslav Governorate, Russian Empire (present-day Ukraine).
+Alexander Pol was the descendant of a noble family of Baltic Germans on his father's side, and of a well-known Ukrainian Cossack starshyna family on his mother's, in Maloaleksandrovka, Russian Empire (present-day Ukraine).
 On his mother's line he was a far relative of Polubotok and Poletika families.
-Pol attended local schools before studying at the Imperial University of Dorpat, where he graduated.
+Pol attended local schools before studying at the Imperial University of Dorpat (Tartu, Estonia), where he graduated.
 He studied geology and archeology.

-Pol studied the iron ore of Krivoy Rog (present-day Kryvyi Rih, Ukraine) for 15 years and proved its industrial importance.
+Pol studied the iron ore of Krivoy Rog (Kryvyi Rih, Ukraine) for 15 years and proved its industrial importance.
 He is credited with discovering the Kryvbas, a major iron ore region, and is most well-known for this.
 While studying ore deposits, he also made archeological findings and related them to his interest in ethnography.

 Pol contributed to the industrialization of the town and its area.
 In 1881, industrial development began, stimulating the rapid economic growth of Krivoy Rog and, more broadly, of the Yekaterinoslav Governorate of what was then the Russian Empire.